f0ursqu4r3/jumpstone/docs/API.md

 ### `GET /channels/{channel_id}/ws`

 Upgrades to a WebSocket that streams channel events to connected clients.
 Clients must supply a valid bearer token using the `Authorization` header.
+When running in an environment that cannot set custom headers (e.g. browser `WebSocket`), include the token as `?access_token=` — the server accepts this fallback.
 Unauthorized requests receive HTTP 401 before the handshake.

 - On connection the server replays the most recent 50 events (oldest to newest) so clients can warm their timeline.
 - New events are broadcast fan-out style using a bounded queue (capacity 256 per channel).
 If a client falls behind, the server closes the socket with close code `POLICY` and a short reason.